FlongX/BalanceLoss/README.md

 ### 3. Appendix
    The Appendix.pdf provides detailed theoretical derivations.

+## 📬 Contact
+If you have any questions, feel free to contact me via email:

+xufl2301@gmail.com

+xufl23@mails.jlu.edu.cn

 ## 📚 Citation

 If you use this code, please cite our paper: